OverlordZorn/Arma-3-Guide/Communication/Communication.md

 This simple procedure keeps the Radio Comms organized and allows for the various elements to know when they are specifically being talked to.

-Not waiting for an acknowledgment often results in a repeated message being requred, since the recieving unit may have been to busy to listen to the message inteded for them.

 ## Sources